 5. Try Using the Google Public DNS

-Another potential cause of the HTTP 304 error is an incorrect DNS address.
+Another potential cause is an incorrect DNS address.
 Therefore, it’s worth using the Google Public DNS to see if that resolves the problem.

 On Windows, you can do this by pressing the Win + R keys.
 In the Run window that appears, type “ncpa.cpl” into the command box, and then hit Ok.